VikaVolkova/emoji-recognition/README.md

 - **Gesture-Based Commands:**
   - **Open Hand:** Triggers the AI model to analyze the current drawing.
   - **Fist:** Clears the canvas.
-- **AI Drawing Recognition:** A custom-trained Convolutional Neural Network (CNN) predicts what you've drawn from a set of classes.
+- **AI Drawing Recognition:** A custom-trained Convolutional Neural Network (CNN) predicts what you've drawn.
+The pre-trained model is configured to recognize four distinct classes: **Heart 💜, Bow 🎀, Mountain 🏔, and Ramen 🍜**.
 - **Dual Control System:** All gesture commands are also available as on-screen buttons for maximum accessibility and usability.
 - **Erase Mode:** A dedicated mode to erase parts of the drawing with pixel-perfect precision.
 - **Real-Time Visual Feedback:** The application renders the detected hand skeleton, providing users with immediate feedback on what the system is "seeing."